BackupTheBerlios/subnant-svn/trunk/README.txt

   * backup

     Invoke Unison to backup a repository.
-Note that this can also be caled in a post-commit.
+Note that this can also be called in a post-commit hook.

     For more information about unison:
     http://www.cis.upenn.edu/~bcpierce/unison/